How to Make Brown Butter

 Brown butter is a magical ingredient that adds a nutty, rich flavor to both sweet and savory dishes.
 It’s easy to make and can elevate your baked goods!
 Learn how to make brown butter to use in cookies, cakes, brownies, and more.

-If you’re looking for more ways to elevate your baked goods, check out How to Make Picture Perfect Cookies, How to Make True Caramel, or How to Make Organic Candied Lemons.
+If you’re looking for more ways to elevate your baked goods, check out Best Salted Butter for Baking, Homemade True Caramel, How to Make Vanilla Sea Salt, Gingerbread Caramel Sauce, or How to Make Organic Candied Lemons.

 What is Brown Butter?